jeremielondon/nuts-hugo/content/Guide-des-francais-a-londres.md

                     <div class="card-block">
                         <h4 class="card-title">Au Pair in London</h4>

                         <p class="card-text">How to find an au Pair familly in London?
-What are de contracts ?
-How to meet other au Pair ?</p>
+What are the contracts ?
+How to meet other au Pairs ?</p>
                         <div class="card-btn"><a href="/fr/blog/au-pair-a-londres" class="btn btn-primary">More information</a></div>
                     </div>
                 </div>